INSURANCE 101

 APPLY NOWTalk to an advisor

-As cybercrime becomes more sophisticated and widespread, especially with distributed teams and the emergence of the hybrid work environment, cyber security is an even more pressing concern for startups.
+As cybercrime becomes more sophisticated and widespread, especially with distributed teams and the emergence of the hybrid work environment, cybersecurity is an even more pressing concern for startups.
+Small and medium-sized businesses are now three times more likely to be attacked than larger companies, and 43% of all data breaches target small businesses.

 Additionally, as the majority of data and financial transactions for businesses are occurring electronically, consumers, businesses, and organizations of all sizes are looking for ways to protect themselves, their information, and their assets from online threats.
 Cyber insurance offers companies the safety net they need to operate online platforms without the fear of sensitive information being leaked, stolen, or mirrored and can help protect startups should a breach or cyberattack occur.